 The Outcome offers a range of Social Return on Investment services, including:

-• Consulting and project management: we support you in conducting an SROI evaluation
+Consulting and project management: we support you in conducting an SROI evaluation in-house.

-• Research design: we design your research components, you do the rest
+Research design: we design your research assets, you do the rest.

 Reasons to use the Social Return on Investment methodology